kwilliamson34/arch-upskill/posts/express.md

 ### Express vs. NextJS

-TODO: insert two images with [MDX](https://nextjs.org/docs/app/building-your-application/configuring/mdx)

 **Express.js is primarily a server-side framework** for building web applications, APIs, and other server-side applications.
 NextJS is server or client side.

 [This source](https://www.mirrorfly.com/blog/nextjs-vs-expressjs) says, re: static generation, Express employs deferred static generation.
 A page creation can be postponed until a request is raised by a user.
 This speeds up the build time.
-In contrast, NextJS adapts "i"ncremental static regeneration."
+In contrast, NextJS adapts "incremental static regeneration."
 You can build or update a static page or parts of a page without the need to rebuild the entire app.

 Many developers use Express.js when they need only a framework for the backend.

-But, it does pay more attention to security and db connection than Next.
+Express also pays more attention to security and db connection than Next.

 ### Express vs. Nginx